MartinKavik/hellweb-pain/README.md

 </p>

 > `Hellweb` project will be a collection of Rust libraries and apps which solve your pain points and explore new ideas.

+---

+**Note**: Hellweb's libraries will be tested and used in project [MartinKavik/kavik.cz](https://github.com/MartinKavik/kavik.cz).
+There is also a roadmap.